A New Cooperative Framework for Parallel Trajectory-Based Metaheuristics: Experimental Studies

-In Fig. \ref{fig:pen_ratio_vs_iter}, after the PEBGLS-t processes start cooperate with each other, their average ratio value becomes smaller than that of the P-I-EBGLS processes.
-This means that, sharing elite solutions among processes reduce the probability of penalizing the edges in the global optima.
-Hence the search processes in PEBGLS-t become more targeted and the probability of finding the global optima is increased.
-According to the ``big valley'' structure~\cite{boese1994new,boese1995cost} of the symmetric TSP, high-quality solutions are more likely to have more common edge with the global optima.
-Hence by reducing the penalties on the edges of the global optima, the PEBGLS-t processes have more chance to find high-quality solutions so that their efficiency is improved.
-However, in Fig. \ref{fig:pen_ratio_vs_iter} we also can see that, the difference between the 2 curves become smaller when the iteration number increases.
-It is because GLS only increases penalties on the local optima it finds.
-As illustrated in Fig. \ref{fig:excess_vs_iter}, the PEBGLS-t processes find better local optima compared to the P-I-EBGLS processes.
+In Figure \ref{fig:pen_ratio_vs_iter}, after the PEBGLS-t processes started to cooperate with each other, their average ratio value became smaller than that of the P-I-EBGLS processes.
+This means that, sharing elite solutions among processes reduced the probability of penalizing the edges in the globally optimal solutions.
+Hence the search processes in PEBGLS-t became more targeted and the probability of finding the global optima was increased.
+According to the ``big valley'' structure~\cite{boese1995cost} of the symmetric TSP, high-quality solutions are more likely to have more common edges with the global optima.
+Hence by reducing the penalties imposed on the edges of the global optima, the PEBGLS-t processes had more chance to find high-quality solutions.
+However, in Figure \ref{fig:pen_ratio_vs_iter} we can also see that the difference between the two curves became smaller at the final stage of the search.
+This is because GLS only increases the penalties imposed on the local optima it finds.
+As illustrated in Figure \ref{fig:excess_vs_iter}, the PEBGLS-t processes found better local optima compared to the P-I-EBGLS processes.
 According to the big valley structure, the local optima found by PEBGLS-t have more common edges with the global optima than the local optima found by P-I-EBGLS.
-So the difficulty of PEBGLS-t not penalizing the edges of global optima increases.
-Hence the difference between the ratio value of PEBGLS-t and the ratio value of P-I-EBGLS becomes smaller as time goes by.
+So the difficulty of PEBGLS-t not penalizing the edges of global optima increased.
+Hence the difference between the ratio value of PEBGLS-t and the ratio value of P-I-EBGLS became smaller as time went by.